jeffpar/mandelbot/README.md

 - *bigNumbers*: true to use BigNumbers for all floating-point calculations (default: false)
 - *colorScheme*: one of the Mandelbot.COLOR_SCHEME values (default: GRAY)
 - *idStatus*: a unique identifier for a text-based status control; if omitted, no control is generated
+- *idReset*: a unique identifier for a `Reset` button control; if omitted, no control is generated
+- *idPrevious*: a unique identifier for a `Previous` button control; if omitted, no control is generated

 *widthGrid* and *heightGrid* determine the resolution of the image to be calculated, while *widthView* and *heightView* determine the resolution used to display that image on the page.
 They must be specified as numbers, and the units are